-A triannual Condition Assessment audit was undertaken in 2020/21 financial year.
+A triannual Condition Assessment audit was undertaken in 2021.
 The condition audit checks the playground's condition, usability, safety, and compliance with relevant Australian Standards.
 The results from these inspections are used to create maintenance and capital works plans.

 Operational inspections are undertaken quarterly on playgrounds to provide the community with safe, convenient, reliable, and affordable facilities and services.